1. Narrow Your Focus

 This mother grew up during the depression and always had a fear of not having enough.
 No matter how much she accumulated materially, she never felt that she had enough.
 The six hair dryers made her feel safe from her fear, even if they didn’t work.

-Carrie has trouble throwing things away, especially magazines with “important’ information in them.
+Another woman has trouble throwing things away, especially magazines with “important’ information in them.
 She subscribes to many magazines but, being the mother of three small children, doesn’t often have the time to read them.
 So the magazines pile up and pile up.
 Carrie hopes at some point to have the time to read them, but that time never seems to come.
 When asked why she won’t throw them out, her answer is, “Because there might be something important in them and I don’t want to miss it.”
-Carrie fears missing out on some important piece of information – information that may give her the peace she is seeking.
+She fears missing out on some important piece of information – information that may give her the peace she is seeking.
 It makes her feel safer and in control to have all the magazines around her with their important information, even if she never gets to read them.

 HEALING THE ADDICTION TO CLUTTER